+With a partner, discuss your characters and how they resolved the problems you gave them.
+Are your problems and solutions realistic?
 The materials available in Wonders intertwine ELD-SI with content learning represented by Standard 2-5, ELD-LA.
 The resource library contains several resources that represent the key ideas of LA.
 Each of the lessons in the units contain a section addressing grammar and mechanics.
-An example is found in the Grammar Handbook accompanying the Grade 5 materials.
-An example of a grammar activity found in the unit focuses on subject-verb agreement.
-Students are provided with a brief discussion and examples of different scenarios addressing subject-verb agreement and then students are asked to apply those rules to given sentences.
+An example is found in Unit 6 Week 5.
+This specific grammar activity focuses on prepositions.
+Students are provided with a brief discussion and examples of different scenarios addressing preposition use and then students are asked to apply those rules to given sentences on a worksheet.